 Flag Description SEC\$M_ARGS64 Indicates that all parameters, specifically start_pfn and page_count , are passed as 64-bit numbers.
+This flag is ignored on OpenVMS Alpha but must be set on Integrity server systems.
+If the flag is not set on Integrity servers, the error code SS\$IVSECFLG is returned.
 SEC\$M_GBL Pages form a global section.
 By default, this flag is always present in this service and cannot be disabled.
 SEC\$M_PERM Global section is permanent.
 By default, this flag is always present in this service and cannot be disabled.
 SEC\$M_PFNMAP Pages form a page frame section.
 By default, this flag is always present in this service and cannot be disabled.
 SEC\$M_SYSGBL Pages form a system global page frame section.
 By default, pages form a group global page frame section.
-SEC\$M UNCACHED Flag that must be set when a PFN-mapped section is created if this section must be treated as uncached memory.
-Flag is ignored on Alpha systems; it applies only to I64 systems.

-Flag Description SEC\$M_WRT Pages form a read/write section.
+Flag Description SEC\$M UNCACHED Flag that must be set when a PFN-mapped section is created if this section must be treated as uncached memory.
+Flag is ignored on Alpha systems; it applies only to Integrity server systems.
+SEC\$M_WRT Pages form a read/write section.
 By default, pages form a read-only section.